isaac-roe/Final-Project/source/bass_cannon/index.rst

 Dubstep has become extremely popular due to that it can play with different 'equipment and sets'.
 Dupstep beat drops increases dopamine, which is an organic chemical in your body.
 When the beat drops (or when you have the anticipation of the beat drop), dopamine goes through your body, making you feel good.
-Sometimes EDM is used as background music, distraction music, or music for high intensity activities.
+Sometimes Dubstep is used as background music, distraction music, or music for high intensity activities.
 Some people use it when they are in an intense game because sometimes it makes them feel better and keep focused.